Sepidehafshar1773/PaymentPrediction/README.md

 # PaymentPrediction
-A classification task on imbalanced dataset to predict whether a customer will pay or not. imblearn used to balance labels
+A classification task on imbalanced dataset to predict whether a customer will pay or not.

+imblearn library used to balance labels.